apple-oss-distributions/xnu/doc/sched_clutch_edge.md

 root-bucket priority = now + WCEL[bucket]
 ```

-###Clutch Bucket Priority Calculation
+### Clutch Bucket Priority Calculation

-As mentioned earlier, the priority value of a clutch bucket is calculated based on the highest runnable thread, interactivity score and the thread group type.
+As mentioned earlier, the priority value of a clutch bucket is calculated based on the highest runnable thread and interactivity score.
 The actual calculation algorithm is as follows:

 ```
 * Find the highest runnable thread (promoted or basepri) in the clutch bucket (maxpri)
-* Check  the thread group properties for this clutch bucket
-*      Assign a positive boost value (clutch_boost) based on the properties.
 * Calculate the ratio of CPU blocked and CPU used for the clutch bucket.
 *      If blocked > used, assign a score (interactivity_score) in the higher range.
 *      Else, assign a score (interactivity_score) in the lower range.
-* clutch-bucket priority = maxpri + clutch_boost + interactivity_score
+* clutch-bucket priority = maxpri + interactivity_score
 ```

-###Thread Priority Calculation
+### Thread Priority Calculation

 The thread priority calculation is based on the Mach timesharing algorithm.
 It is calculated in the following manner: